Image size 1600x900. Swimmer building pace through a set in a lap pool.

 Effort

-• Adults returning to the pool who want a structured progression.
+• Adults returning to the pool and rebuilding aerobic fitness.

-• Triathletes adding controlled pace changes to training.
+• Triathletes practicing controlled pace changes in the pool.

-• Anyone who wants to finish stronger without sprinting.
+• Swimmers who want to finish stronger while keeping technique.

 Gear